Legym/Umbraco-Starter-Template/README.md

 2. Choose ASP.NET Web Application > Empty
 3. Tools > NuGet Package Manager > Package Manager Console
 4. Run command: Install-Package UmbracoCms
 5. Load default database into SQL Server Management Studio.
+(C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA)
 6. Build project and follow Umbraco instructions.
 Install a blank theme and choose defualt database from SQLSMS in step 5.
+7. Install SmartBlog from nuget 'packages folder' in developer section in BackOffice
-7. Download Repo, named Umbraco-Starter-Project, and merge files into new Project
+8. Download Repo, named Umbraco-Starter-Project, and merge files into new Project
-8. Create new Github Repo for new Project
+9. Create new Github Repo for new Project
-9. Run NPM commands `Gulp pip` and `npm install`
+10. Run NPM commands `Gulp pip` and `npm install`

 # What does Umbraco-Starter-Project do?
 1. Loads dependencies